 Girona old town bars.
 If you’re just after some drinks and a few tapas and don’t fancy spending out on a full blown sit down meal then hop along to one of these places.

-El Pati del Rabi (The Rabbi’s patio) In the old town former Jewish area, El Call and a stone’s throw from Girona cathedral.
+El Pati del Rabi (The Rabbi’s patio).
+In the old town former Jewish area, El Call and a stone’s throw from Girona cathedral.
 More of late night bar offering a good range of cocktails.
-Cosy stone interior and small patio.
+Cosy stone interior and small patio. (currently closed)

 Doll, Pujada de Sant Feliu.
 A different approach to drinking, there’s a normal bar service but there are also tall, round tables that you can sit around that have their own beer tap.
 The idea is to pre-pay for a plastic card from the bar for say, 10 or 20 euros.
 Each table has a sensor, placing the card on the sensor activates a small light on top of the beer tap which means you’re ready to pour beer into you own glass.
 The twist is that each time you do this a large TV type screen displays your name, quantity drunk and the remaining money left.
 Naturally this promotes drinking contests, hence the attraction for students, making it quite noisy and busy on weekends.
 Food is also available, mostly tapas-type dishes.

 Mckiernans (Taverna Irlandesa), Rambla de la Libertat 30-32.
 This opened in the Summer of 2007, it’s an authentic recreation of an Irish pub and not just a clone of one of these ‘chains’ of Irish bars.
 The owner Linda is very welcoming and offers a reasonably varied food menu which includes sandwiches, nachos, burgers and salads available till late.
 Plentiful outdoor seating on the Rambla, open until about 2am but outdoor drinkers need to go inside at midnight.